Chris Stuckmann: Film projects

 On July 6, 2021, it was announced that Stuckmann had recently signed with Gotham Group with multiple horror-scripts in the works.
 His full-length directorial debut, the horror-film Shelby Oaks, was planned to enter principal photography in late 2021 in Stuckmann's native Ohio.
 Stuckmann announced that filming was pushed back to 2022, due to insufficient funds and a potential strike between the International Alliance of Theatrical Stage Employees (IATSE) and the Alliance of Motion Picture and Television Producers (AMPTP).
 He also announced that they would be launching a Kickstarter fundraising project for the film so as to give him the creative leeway to better execute his vision.

 The Kickstarter, which was launched in March 2022, quickly became the most-funded horror film on the site mere weeks after launch, while also surpassing the film's initial $250,000 goal.
 The final fundraising campaign ended on March 27, with $1,390,845 raised.
 In May 2024, Mike Flanagan, Trevor Macy, and Melinda Nishioka were revealed to be executive producers on the film, under their production company Intrepid Pictures.
 Shelby Oaks had its world premiere at the 28th Fantasia International Film Festival on July 20, 2024.
 In June 2024, Stuckmann signed with The Gersh Agency, for representation in film, including Shelby Oaks.

 In July 2024, Neon acquired worldwide distribution rights to the film, later scheduling it for a theatrical release on October 24, 2025.

 Personal life

-Stuckmann has been married to his wife Samantha Elizabeth, who goes by Sam Liz, since 2014.
+Stuckmann has been married to his wife Samantha Elizabeth since 2014.
 He is also a former Jehovah's Witness and in January 2021 he uploaded a video in which he detailed his negative experiences with the religion, and how he eventually left the faith in his early twenties to pursue filmmaking.
 In the same video, he also publicly came out as pansexual.
-On November 21, 2021, Stuckmann announced that Liz had given birth to twin boys, Fox and Grayson, on July 7, 2021.
-In the video, Liz spoke about her health issues and difficulties with fertility treatments.
+On November 21, 2021, Stuckmann announced that Liz had given birth to twin boys on July 7, 2021.